Sana Khan: Early work and acting debut (2005–2009)

-In May 2011, Khan stepped into Kannada films with Golden Movies' Kool...Sakkath Hot Maga.
-In September 2011, her next Tamil film, Aayiram Vilakku, was released, in which she played a Madurai girl.
-In the March 2012 Telugu film Mr. Nookayya, Khan played a waitress in a pub, adding glamour to the film.
-Khan made her Malayalam film debut with Climax (2013 film), loosely based on the Hindi film The Dirty Picture, playing the South Indian actress Silk Smitha.
-Khan was also signed to her sixth Tamil film, Thalaivan, produced by Blue Ocean Pictures.

-Khan plays a daughter of main antagonist Danny Denzongpa in the Bollywood film Jai Ho, released on 24 January 2014.
-She did the film Wajah Tum Ho opposite Sharman Joshi and Gurmeet Choudhary.
-The film was a flop at Box Office India.
-Her bold scenes with Gurmeet and Rajneesh Duggal in the film were much discussed after the trailer was released on YouTube.
-Khan did a special appearance in Toilet: Ek Prem Katha in which she was seen portraying Akshay Kumar's girlfriend.
-Her upcoming film is Tom, Dick and Harry 2 in which shares the screen with Aftab Shivdasani and Sharman Joshi.

-TV commercials

 Khan has acted in over 50 ad films, including a cosmetic commercial directed by Shirish Kunder in July 2007.
 She has also done ads for the deodorant brand Secret Temptation, Yatra.com, and the Xbox 360 video game console.

 In March 2007, Khan's TV commercial for the men's underwear brand Amul Macho showed her provocatively scrubbing and washing some underwear, simulating an orgasm.
 It created great controversy and was banned by the Indian government on the grounds of sexual profanity.
-Khan remarked, "Forget about the ban and people taking out morchas (protests) against me and burning my posters in Bombay.
-At the end of it people from the creative field have loved it."
 The company rehired Khan, shot a sequel to the commercial with a different theme, and released it in February 2008.

-Bigg Boss
+In July 2007, Khan appeared in the film, Journey Bombay to Goa directed by Raj Pendurkar in an item number, "Lawani" sung by Sonu Kakkar.
+In November 2007, Khan appeared in the film Goal in the item number "Billo Rani" choreographed by Saroj Khan.

+In January 2008, Khan appeared in the film Halla Bol.
+Khan's debut Tamil film Silambattam, produced by Lakshmi Movie Makers, was released in December 2008.
+Silambarasan, the film's lead actor, who had previously signed and then dropped her for a role in his film Kettavan, called her again for the female lead role in Silambattam after seeing her ad with Shah Rukh Khan.
+She played Janu, a talkative, tomboyish brahmin village girl, and won the 2009 ITFA Best New Actress Award in Singapore.